-In line with the changes to the Group's organisational structure and the definition of KMP under the Listing Rule and Code, Executive Directors and Managing Directors of the Group, who are reporting to the Group CEO, are classified as KMP of the Company.
-For FY2023, the Company has four KMPs, who are not Directors or the CEO of the Company.
+The Executive Directors and Managing Directors of the Group, who are reporting to the Group CEO, are classified as KMP of the Company.
+For FY2024, the Company has four KMPs, who are not Directors or the CEO of the Company.